davidissamattos/davidissamattos.github.io/content/home.md

 home: true
 ---

-I'm a researcher and A/B testing expert at Volvo Cars.
-I am interest in research, statistics and causal inference in the context of software development.
+I'm a researcher and data scientist with an amateur interest in music.
+My work and research are focused towards statistics, data science/engineering, causal inference and AI.
+I have like music related projects in particular in the context of music information retrieval.